-Venezuela: Maduro claims huge voter turnout
+Venezuela: Maduro claims victory in vote that critics call a sham

 The opposition didn't submit any candidates for the vote because it doesn't recognize the legitimacy of the election.

-Maduro's opponents control the National Assembly, holding 112 of the body's 167 seats, and have been battling with him for political power since they won a majority of seats in December 2015.
-Before the winners of those elections took office, Maduro stacked the country's Supreme Court with loyalists to prevent his own impeachment.
+Maduro's opponents control the National Assembly, holding 112 of the body's 167 seats.
+The opposition has been battling with him for political power since they won a majority of seats in December 2015.

+But before the winners of those elections took office, Maduro stacked the country's Supreme Court with loyalists to prevent his own impeachment.

 Speaking after Sunday's controversial election, Maduro claimed that the opposition turned down an offer from his government to postpone the vote.

 Two weeks ago, representatives of his government offered the opposition the chance to put up candidates for the Constituent Assembly election and to postpone the vote for 15 days, Maduro said.
-The opposition has boycotted the vote because they say it is illegitimate, and refused Maduro's offer, the President said.
+But the opposition refused Maduro's offer, calling the vote illegitimate, the President said.

-Maduro argues that the proposed Constitutent Assembly would help bring peace to a polarized country, with all branches of the government falling under the political movement founded by his late mentor and predecessor, Hugo Chavez.
-But critics say it will erode democracy.

-On July 16, more than 7 million Venezuelans cast ballots in an unofficial vote against Maduro's Constituent Assembly.
-Maduro ignored the results of the vote, which was organized by opposition leaders.

 International reaction

-International reaction to the election was harsh, with many nations, including the United States, condemning it.

-The Trump administration sanctioned 13 Venezuelan leaders associated with Maduro this week and the US State Department on Sunday issued a statement condemning the vote as flawed.
+The Trump administration sanctioned 13 Venezuelan leaders associated with Maduro last week.

-Mexico, Colombia and Panama followed with sanctions of their own against the same individuals.
+Mexico, Colombia and Panama followed with their own sanctions against the same individuals.
 Argentina and Mexico said they won't recognize Sunday's vote results.
 Canada denounced the vote.

-The Organization of American States deems the vote illegal.
-Spain said it will study, along with its partners in the European Union and countries friendly to the region, additional measures that may be effective in promoting a restoration of democratic institutions.

-Nicaragua came to Venezuela's defense, praising it for the "historic day for the brave people of Bolívar y Chávez, the President Nicolás, the United Socialist Party."
+But Nicaragua came to Venezuela's defense, praising it for the "historic day for the brave people of Bolívar y Chávez, the President Nicolás, the United Socialist Party."